amitmse/in_SAS_/en/README.md

     2. Never use a long word where a short one will do.
     3. If it is possible to cut a word out, always cut it out.
     4. Never use the passive where you can use the active.
-    5. Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent.
+    5. Never use a foreign phrase, a scientific word, or a jargon word.
     6. Break any of these rules sooner than say anything outright barbarous.

 -------------------------------------------------------
 ## Cubing
-	"Cubing" means looking at a topic from six different perspectives, like the six sides of a cube.
+	- "Cubing" means looking at a topic from six different perspectives, like the six sides of a cube.
 	- First, choose your topic and write it at the top of your page to help you remember it.
 	- Next, take 5 minutes to write about your topic from six different perspectives
 	- again, think of the sides of the cube.
-	You may not be able to do all six, but do the best you can.
+	- You may not be able to do all six, but do the best you can.

 ## Wordiness?
 	Another problem in writing is wordiness.
 Wordiness happens when you use more words than you need to